maabs95/java-spring/README.md

 Hi, this is a simple user api, able to register new user, edit user, view user and delete user depending on roles (admin / user).
-It is still work in progress (especially the test unit) and I will tidy up the source codes from time to time.
+It is still work in progress (especially the test class) and I will tidy up the source codes from time to time.
 The pre-commit test is currently on my local.
 Will try to apply the pre-commit test in the .xml file.

 Technology used: